EcoFreshKase/gene-zip/README.md

 ## **Contributing**
 Feel free to work on an issue and make a pull request.
 I would be really happy if more people would work on my little project (～￣▽￣)～

-A good first contribution would be to add a new error-correcting code or a new algorithm to convert between DNA and binary
+A good first contribution would be to add a new error-correcting code or a new algorithm to convert between DNA and binary.
+The issue #23 describes how to add a new algorithm to g-zip.